DanielStudying/airbnb-sql/readme.md

 3. **Run Analytical Queries**:
    - Use `complex_queries.sql` to execute advanced queries for insights and analysis.

-4. **Review Documentation**:
-   - Refer to `development_summary.md` for detailed explanations of the schema, queries, and features.

 ## Technical Highlights
 - **Advanced SQL Features**:
   - Common Table Expressions (CTEs)